calvinorr/LegacyVault/VERCEL_DEPLOYMENT_TROUBLESHOOTING.md

 ---

-**Summary:** The app is very close to working.
-MongoDB connection is established, but session persistence is failing.
-The most likely culprit is MongoStore creating duplicate connections in the serverless environment.
-Consider switching to a serverless-native session store like Vercel KV or temporarily using cookie-session for debugging.
+**Summary:** The application successfully connects to MongoDB and initializes the session store, but sessions are not persisting between requests in Vercel's serverless environment.
+This is a fundamental limitation of using traditional session-based authentication with MongoDB in a serverless architecture.
+The solution is to either switch to a serverless-native session store (Vercel KV/Redis) or implement stateless authentication (JWT).